stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 While it is not possible to compose linear functions with the dot operator
-from the prelude, we can define a linear version of the dot operator.
+from the Prelude, we can define a linear version of the dot operator.
 Due
 to the ambiguity resolver available in Idris, the compiler will use the
-correct version depending to the required quantity:
+correct version depending to the expected quantities:

 ```idris
 (.) : (b -@ c) -@ (a -@ b) -@ a -@ c